Donearm/awesome-tutorials/README.md

 # Front-end Development

+* [A Simple Guide to Getting Started With Grunt](https://scotch.io/tutorials/a-simple-guide-to-getting-started-with-grunt) - simple introduction on Grunt and writing your first Gruntfile.js
 * [Do You Really Know CORS?](http://performantcode.com/web/do-you-really-know-cors) - a clear explanation of what Cross-Origin Resource Share is

 ## D3.js